svanderburg/dydisnix/README.md

 * A *discovery service* is responsible for discovering the machines in the network and their characteristics and generating an infrastructure model
-* The *infrastucture augmenter* adds privacy sensitive information to the discovered infrastructure model that cannot be discovered
+* The *infrastucture augmenter* adds privacy sensitive information to the discovered infrastructure model that cannot be auto-discovered
 * The *distribution generator* computes a mapping of services to machines based on their technical requirements and non-functional requirements